-IntersectLA’s immersive Design, Art, and Technology Academy (also known as DATA) at California State University, Northridge (CSUN) will be kicking off this upcoming summer 2019.
-DATA is intended for high school students going into grades 9 through 12 to learn or enhance skills in digital art, graphic design, photography, videography, web design, coding, user experience, game design, social media, brand strategy, advertising, and digital marketing.
+IntersectLA’s immersive Design, Art, and Technology Academy (also known as DATA) at California State University, Northridge (CSUN) will begin in summer 2020.
+DATA is intended for high school students going into grades 9 through 12 to learn or enhance skills in areas such as digital art, graphic design, photography, videography, web design, coding, user experience, game design, animation, and printmaking.
 Courses provide hands-on experience, as well as opportunities to explore and prepare for careers in high-demand creative fields.

 To learn more about the program, contact firstname.lastname@example.org